steveculshaw/brindlewoodbay/README.md

 ### The Mystery of the Whaling Museum Murder [level 7]

-#### 30th June

-*Krystal meets with her informant, dodgy Alf: he informs her that ... the sketch relates directly to the scrimshaw* *And the spirit of Milcah still surrounds us, pointing to a news archive item ...
-New Years Eve 2011, convergence point of dooms soothsayers for a end of world 2012 party.
-Most left, but some seem to have remained.
-Including one whose bushy beard is strangely reminiscent*

-Winnie goes to check the museum for where the harpoon came from; sadly it's closed.
-Seems it was in the main gallery close to the scrimshaw section.

-Atsidi heads to the sheriffs office for any updates, and quizzes the deputy about status; the scrimshaw is piece of slightly curved bone; picture of a young man with a straw hat, smart jacket, baggy trousers, no shoes, and a grin on his face.
-Checking the report, there is a note (likely Sam Cooper) ...
-"Check out and follow up draft email on Katherine Berko computer".
-Partially disable the museum alarm while Krystal 146's (*breaking & entry*) the fire door ... *and gets caught by the Sheriff*

-*Sheriff Wyman is starting to get suspicious about us and always being at crime scenes!!!*

-Krystal heads off to search around the museum; there is a fire exit ... sadly likely to be alarmed!
-And is joined by Winnie.<br>
-Checking the computer, and it's not locked ... <br>
-**Clue:** Katherine's unsent draft email; "Staff & students welcome to inspect, but loaning is out of the question" Unfortunately the museum index is password protected, but Krystal uses Katherine's Star Trek interest to break in.
-Winnie takes over checking the details.
-The harpoon is associated with a harpoon gun on loan to Boston Marine Museum.<br>
-**Clue:** Plus for each entry, there is a link for object value, which lead to a hidden file ... downloaded to Winnie's USB bobble drive.

-And the peephole ...

-* from the corridor, you can see the case where the scrimshaw was taken from
-* from the scrimshaw room, you can see who's coming down the corridor

-Go to the college to check ... <br>
-...
-Krish's subject was music<br>
-...
-Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
-She was at the event, and left early ...
-Edgar was still alive<br>
-... and their writing does NOT match the thesis

-Krystal broaches a possible romance between Edgar and Dr. Banerjee ...
-NO<br>
-... and gets a vey bad reaction!<br>
-... so bad she leaves, jumps into her car and drives off

-Winnie meanwhile checks through the USB stick ... <br>
-...
-Nothing on any scrimshaw sales<br>
-... but it does show the museum is a heathy financial position, getting donations from BB.
-Community College, along with several towns folks.
-And weirdly BB.
-Lunch Club!<br>
-...
-The scrimshaw repo's are of specific known ones.

-Next check the tattoo's ... visit 'Salty' Nancy's Nikolaidas (*from Belfast*) tattoo shop.<br>
-Winnie asks about the tattoo's on the two worn pages ... and chickens out of a "M" on each of our arms.

 #### 23rd June

 *Krystal takes Fox Mulder maven move :: <br>Once per mystery, after at least one Void Clue has been encountered, you can have a secret meeting with this informant, who is always shrouded in darkness or otherwise disguised*